awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.MySQL.md

 The following table shows the endpoint settings that you can use with MySQL as a target\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.MySQL.html)

+You can also use extra connection attributes to configure your MySQL\-compatible target database\.

+The following table shows the extra connection attributes that you can use with MySQL as a target\.

+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.MySQL.html)

+Alternatively, you can use the `AfterConnectScript` parameter of the `--my-sql-settings` command to disable foreign key checks and specify the time zone for your database\.

 ## Target data types for MySQL<a name="CHAP_Target.MySQL.DataTypes"></a>